Plantar Fasciitis

 When heel pain might not be plantar fasciitis

 Not all pain under or around the heel is plantar fasciitis.
-In some cases, heel pain may come from the Achilles tendon, the heel fat pad, nearby nerves, or other structures.
+In some cases, heel pain may come from a heel spur, the Achilles tendon, the heel fat pad, nearby nerves, or other structures.
 That is why proper assessment matters, especially if symptoms are unusual, persistent, or not improving as expected.

 When to see a podiatrist